 The archaeological site the Sanctuary of Kabeiroi included: the ruins of a telesterion dating back to the Archaic and Hellenistic era, a smaller one dating back to the late Roman era, and some remnants of the ancient fortifications.
 The Kabeiroi Gods were worshiped as gods of fertility, wine, and sea.
 The rituals lasted nine days and during this time frame, all fires on the island were quenched.
 Meanwhile, a ship brought back the light from Delos, the Island of Light.
 Filoctetes Cave sat at the lower part of the Kabeiroi archaeological site and could be reached only coming from the sea.
 A group of children jumped in the water from the rocks and they could enter the cave this way.

-From the Sanctuary of Kabeiroi, I came back to the main road and drove a while toward the south.
+From the Sanctuary of Kabeiroi, I came back to the main road and drove toward the south for a while.
 Soon, I made a new detour toward the Ancient Theatre of Hephaistia.
-The road that led to the theater was completely off-road.
+The road leading to the theater was completely off-road.
 Here and there, it even had thick layers of sand.
-At one point, I had to drive across a beach in order to avoid a place where a few people worked on the road.
-The theater had modest dimensions and preserved elements that belonged to all the stages of its construction, from the Archaic and Hellenistic period to the late Roman one.
+At one point, I had to drive across a beach to avoid a place where a few people worked on the road.
+The theater had modest dimensions and preserved elements dating back to all the stages of its construction, from the Archaic and Hellenistic periods to the late Roman period.

 I returned to the main road and stopped in the small town of Kontopouli.
 The town had a hillside square, animated by terraces disposed around a church.
 The streets of the town were steep and narrow.
 For this reason, I often had to squeeze with the car between very close houses.
-From Kontopouli, I continued toward Romanou, which featured (besides stone houses) former stone windmills on a hilltop.
+From Kontopouli, I continued toward Romanou featuring (beside stone houses) former stone windmills on a hilltop.